sadevana/best-to-do-ever/docs/App/Screens and Dialogues.md

 If the user taps the card, the Edit task screen opens.

+An empty space should be added at the end of the quest list to allow for additional scrolling.
+The empty space should be sufficient to ensure that the character (girl) does not obstruct the view of the last quest item when scrolling to the bottom.

 #### Basic task card: How user enters
 The user sees task cards on the Home screen